Web Accessibility - A Resource Tool for Transportation-Related Websites

 When initially selecting a trip, users typically complete an online form that requires the user to specify the point of origin, destination, date of travel, number of children, country of residence, etc. The following are some particularly important considerations if these online forms are to be accessible:

-• The tab order should follow the logical order of the fields in the process (e.g. name before address);
+construct or an alternative using WAI-ARIA (extensions to HTML which makes non-native elements and complex applications accessible to screen readers); - The tab order should follow the logical order of the fields in the process (e.g. name before address);

-• The Search button should be properly labelled, preferably using an html <button> element if the site is created in HTML5; and,
+Note 1; - The Search button should be properly labelled, preferably using an html

-• If the submit button is something other than a <button> element, such as a linked image, then it should be made to behave like a button for persons using screen readers and persons who only use keyboards (i.e., the Enter key and Space Bar can still be used to activate the submit button).
-It should have an appropriate alt text, and a role=“button”.
-This would require using WAI-ARIA attributes.
+element, such as a linked image, then it should be made to behave like a button for persons using screen readers and persons who only use keyboards (i.e., the Enter key and Space Bar can still be used to activate the submit button).
+It should have an appropriate alt text, and arole=“button”

 The following WCAG-approved tutorials provide further guidance on how to create accessible forms: